tubbo/homer/README.md

 Homer is an opinionated, but minimal, framework.
-While most of what it assumes about your environment is strongly enforced across the framework, it attempts to assume very little about your system, instead allowing you to customize your shell the way you see fit.
-In many ways, Homer is really meant to just get rid of all the boilerplate code one would need to have a really stellar shell environment.
+While most of what it assumes about your environment is strongly enforced across the framework, it attempts to assume little about your system, instead allowing you to customize your shell the way you see fit.
+Homer's main philosophy is that having a stellar shell configuration should be much easier.

 ## How It Works

-Homer is effectively a Git repo and shell manager that can be accessed from anywhere on the machine.
+Homer is effectively a Git repo and shell manager that is accessible from anywhere on the machine.
 It's written entirely in ZSH shell script in a way that's both performant and highly accurate.
-Homer is really nothing more than a set of conventions, a few shell scripts to make things easier, and some useful/sane defaults for ZSH.
-All of Homer's components are simply tools that wrap a Git repository, usually performing a command in the process (like adding an alias or copying a whole script) which involves changing a file in the home directory.
+Homer is actually nothing more than a set of conventions, some shell scripts to make complex tasks easier, and some useful/sane defaults for ZSH.
+Homer's components are tools that wrap a Git repository and your ZSH configuration.

-Homer is very similar to tools like [GNU Stow][stow], its main difference is that instead of keeping a directory separate from `$HOME` and symlinking the necessary files over from some version-controlled directory when asked, Homer simply uses the home directory as a Git repo and ignores any files it doesn't explicitly track.
-It also provides a few more services than Stow, such as alias and plugin management.
-Homer is not just for keeping dot files secure, it's a tool for managing all of the files in your home directory you wish to keep with Git.
+Homer is comparable with tools like [GNU Stow][stow], its main difference is that instead of keeping a directory separate from `$HOME` and symlinking the necessary files over from some version-controlled directory when asked, Homer uses the home directory as a Git repository and ignores any files it doesn't explicitly track.
+It also provides ZSH-specific alias and plugin management, which Stow as a more generalized system does not do.
+Homer is essentially a tool for managing any file in your home directory you wish to keep with Git.

 ## Features